hbs-rcs/hbsgrid-docs/docs/syncfiles.md

 Note that the demonstration video goes through the configuration step, which only needs to be done once.
 After that you can skip step 4 above, which greatly simplifies the process.

-## Transfer data using Globus
+## Globus data transfer {#transfer-data-using-globus}

-*Globus* is a robust data transfer service that enables sharing files or data with external persons, eliminates the need for both parties to have HBS or guest user credentials, and is capable of tolerating transfer interruptions. **Note**: At this time, *Globus* should not be used to transfer
+*Globus* is a data transfer service that enables sharing files or data with external persons, eliminates the need for both parties to have HBS or guest user credentials, and is capable of tolerating transfer interruptions. **Note**: At this time, *Globus* should not be used to transfer